MinecraftServerControl/mscs/README.md

     mscs-maps-location=/opt/mscs/maps
     mscs-maps-url=my.minecraftserver.com

-* `mscs-overviewer-bin`: The overviewer file.
-If you did the default Overviewer installation, leave this untouched.
+* `mscs-overviewer-bin`: This is the location for the Overviewer binary.
+If you manually installed Overviewer to another location, you                can enter the location here.
 * `mscs-overviewer-url`: A clickable link for users in chat to view the overviewer website.
 * `mscs-overviewer-key`: Your Google API Key. *If you don't enter this, Overviewer won't work.*
 * `mscs-maps-location`: The location to store the generated maps.
 Change this value